paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified as a note under section 403–1 of chapter 15 of this title prior to editorial reclassification in chapter 45 of this title.
+Section was formerly classified as a note under [section 403–1 of this title](./chapter-015-national-security.md#section-403-1) prior to editorial reclassification as this section.

 #### Transfer of Functions
 Reference to the Director of Central Intelligence or the Director of the Central Intelligence Agency in the Director’s capacity as the head of the intelligence community deemed to be a reference to the Director of National Intelligence.
 Reference to the Director of Central Intelligence or the Director of the Central Intelligence Agency in the Director’s capacity as the head of the Central Intelligence Agency deemed to be a reference to the Director of the Central Intelligence Agency.
 See section 1081(a), (b) of Pub.
 L. 108–458, set out as a note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).